-While this quote does come from a reliable source, it is of course possible that Powers and Powell took some creative license with its phrasing.
-We should also point out that while Kennedy’s comment seems prescient in retrospect, the New York Times noted that multiple people warned the president about his trip to Dallas in 1963:
+Although this statement originated with a seemingly reliable source, it is of course possible that Powers and Powell took some creative license with its phrasing.
+We should also point out that while Kennedy’s comment seems prescient in retrospect, the New York Times noted that multiple people had warned the president in advance of his trip to Dallas in 1963:

 For those men, Kennedy was a veritable enemy of the state, which is why a group of them would commission and circulate “Wanted for Treason” pamphlets before the president’s arrival and fund the presciently black-rimmed “Welcome Mr. Kennedy” advertisement that ran in The Dallas Morning News on the morning of Nov.
 22. It’s no surprise that four separate confidants warned the president not to come to Dallas: an incident was well within the realm of imagination.